murrayds/literature/MobilityNotes.md

 ---
 ## |C|

+### Chessa, A., Morescalchi, A., Pammolli, F., Penner, O., Petersen, A. M., & Riccaboni, M. (2013).
+Is Europe Evolving Toward an Integrated Research Area?
+Science, 339(6120), 650–651. https://doi.org/10.1126/science.1227970

+Chessa et al., 2013

+Can be sumamrized as: "Despite efforts to integrate across borders, Europe remains a collection of national innovation systems."

 ### Czaika, M., & Orazbayev, S. (2018).
 The globalisation of scientific mobility, 1970–2014.
 Applied Geography, 96, 1–10.